Hartstreet Oil: Noble's Acquisition Of Clayton Williams And A Production Analysis Of The Southern Delaware Basin

 The recent deal to purchase Clayton Williams (NASDAQ:CWEI) by Noble (NYSE:NBL), has put into question how to value Reeves County.
 NBL offered $2.7B in stock and cash to add to its Delaware acreage.
-CWEI had sold a great deal of acreage to become a pure Permian player, and it turned out to be an excellent move as this deal is placing a higher value.
+CWEI had sold a great deal of acreage to become a pure Permian player and it turned out to be an excellent move as this deal is placing a higher value.

 (Source: Bloomberg)

 Bloomberg provides economic reasons for interest.
 It has Reeves as the lowest breakeven in the US.
-Initial production rates have been very good, and well costs are low.
+Initial production rates have been very good and well costs are low.

 CWEI was one of the few public names to be shopping Reeves acreage.
 This was out of necessity considering its leverage and overall underperformance.
 The deal shows how valuable Permian acreage is.
 Especially in the Delaware, as it has much more de-risking to do than Midland.
 NBL may have paid more than some would expect, but considering the chances of consolidation are dwindling, it may not be the last deal we see.